DevlessTeam/docs/api-engine.md

 <a name="DevLess-API-Engine(DAE)"></a>
 ## DevLess API Engine(DAE)
-**DevLess API Engine(DAE)** is an open source API engine that generates a CRUD access to databases as well as allows the execution of rules against data.
+**DevLess API Engine(DAE)** is an open source API engine that generates CRUD API access to databases as well as allows the execution of rules against data.

 The current implementation of the DevLess API Engine is in PHP and on top of the Laravel framework.